george-hawkins/micropython-wifi-setup/docs/steps.md

 print("WiFi is setup")
 ```

+Once the device is restarted, you're ready to connect it to the same WiFi network that you use with your phone and other devices.

 **2.** Currently, your phone is on your home network _Foobar Net_.

 <!-- This image is a JPEG as otherwise the background makes it huge. -->